cnorm35/bridgetown-blog/src/_posts/rails_console_deep_dive.md

 real data.

 Rails provides an option to start a console in a sandbox environment.
-All changes will be rolledback once you exit the console.
+All changes will be rolled back once you exit the console.

 ```
 bin/rails c -e staging --sandbox
 ```

-### Autocomplete Options
+### Auto Complete Options
 If you're on more recent versions of Rails, you may have noticed to autocomplete feature in the console.
-This seems to be a devisive feature.
-Some people hate it, I actually really appreicate that I can see all the available methods on a given object.
+This seems to be a divisive feature.
+Some people hate it, I actually really appreciate that I can see all the available methods on a given object.

 At least...when I'm on my computer at home in a development environment.